Francis Haden established his first new route aged 14; Jurassic Lark, F6b in the Avon Gorge, Bristol, UK.

 His re-bolting work has directly prevented climbing accidents from occurring in Hong Kong whilst raising the awareness of fixed anchor safety amongst local climbers.
-In 2016 he becalm a supporting member of the UIAA Safecom Anchor Working Group, contributing failed bolt samples for systematic analysis by Tomas Prosek in Prague on behalf of the UIAA.
+In 2016 he became a supporting member of the UIAA Safecom Anchor Working Group, contributing failed bolt samples for systematic analysis by Tomas Prosek in Prague on behalf of the UIAA and conducting field analysis throughout the East Asia region.

 As rock climbing becomes increasingly popular throughout Asia, Francis is ideally positioned to make long lasting contributions to the region.